fraser-dunlop/molecular-ast/README.md

 - Molecular ASTs are HyperTypes indexed by type level sets of functors.
 - This construction allows for generic dispatch to Atomic methods for Parsing, Type Inference, etc...
 - Rewrite systems built with molecular-ast are made from many composable reaction fragments.
+- These reaction fragments are defined at the class instance level and are composed by defining new classes called Cascades.
+See Atoms.Chemistry.Cascades for examples.
 - tutorial coming soon...